Kyle Higashioka Player Props: Yankees vs. Angels

-The New York Yankees, including Kyle Higashioka (.321 on-base percentage in past 10 games, 55 points above season-long percentage), take on starter Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Monday at 9:38 PM ET.
+Kyle Higashioka -- hitting .308 in his past 10 games -- will be in action for the New York Yankees versus the Los Angeles Angels, with Patrick Sandoval on the mound, on July 18 at 9:38 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Rockies.
+In his most recent game he had a hitless showing (0-for-1) against the Rockies.

 Kyle Higashioka Game Info & Props vs. the Angels